 - Not unrelated to the "Big Bucks + One Spin" space above were "Double Your $$ + One Spin" and "Add-A-One".
 If you hit them with a nice amount already in your bank, they were awesome.
 If you hit them with your first spin of the game or after getting a Whammy, um, spin again?

-- On the Barry version, the "Mystery" category was always played for double normal value; "Stumpers" could be played for single or double value; and "Fast Forward" allowed the player to keep answering questions until he either missed one or chose to stop.
+- Also from the Barry version, the "Mystery" category was always played for double normal value; "Stumpers" could be played for single or double value; and "Fast Forward" allowed the player to keep answering questions until he either missed one or chose to stop.

 - Nick Arcade had squares that, as opposed to the usual questions, puzzles and video challenges, just gave the players who landed on them free points or an Undesirable Prize: $50 savings bonds and the like.